AIU-SoftWave/AIU-Trips-And-Events/Docs/Pm_2/NEW_ESTIMATIONS.md

 ---

 ## Step 6: Schedule Summary
-The estimated effort of 300 developer-days fits the 2-month duration with the new specialized team structure.
+The estimated effort of 300 developer-days fits the 12-week (3-month) duration with the new specialized team structure.
 Each member contributes according to their role specialization:
-- Implementation and Deployment lead handles the core development work
+- Implementation & Deployment lead handles the core development work
 - Two Architecture members ensure robust system design
-- Requirements and Planning member ensures proper documentation and testing alignment
+- Requirements Planning & Testing member ensures proper documentation and testing alignment
-- Estimation and Testing member maintains quality and tracks project progress
+- Estimation & Testing member maintains quality and tracks project progress

 This structure ensures proper separation of concerns, better quality control, and efficient resource utilization.